-The Compensation Committee conducted the individual performance evaluations for the latest fiscal year.
+The Compensation Committee conducted the individual performance evaluations for the current fiscal year.
 The Executive Director under evaluation was not present during the process, and the evaluation was based on the review of the missions established for each individual prior to the start of the fiscal year.
-For the evaluation of the individual performance of the two Representative Directors, an independent Director serving as the chair of the Committee formulated a draft proposal after conducting interviews with all Executive Directors and Standing Audit and Supervisory Board Members.
-The proposal was then deliberated upon by the Compensation Committee.
+For the evaluation of the individual performance of the two Representative Directors, an independent Director serving as the chair of the Committee formulated a draft proposal after conducting interviews with all Executive Directors and Standing Audit and Supervisory Board members.
+As for the individual evaluation criteria of Executive Directors for the following fiscal year, the Committee determined each Executive Director's expected roles, with the individuals in question absent during the process.
+Furthermore, the Committee confirmed the process for determining individual compensation amounts for, and individual evaluations of, Senior Vice Presidents other than Directors, which are to be determined at the Business Strategy Meeting, in accordance with the compensation and evaluation systems deliberated by the Compensation Committee and resolved by the Board of Directors.